hellerve/blog/wip/Scheme_Macros_I:_Modules.md

 `defmodule`.

 Well, almost.
 In Figure 1 we also said that we can require other source files, which is not accounted for in this definition.
-For reasons of brevity, I will not go into a step-by-step derivation of how to do this, but it is included in the implementation that accompanies this blog post.
+For brevity, I won't go into a step-by-step derivation of how to do this, but it is included in the implementation that accompanies this post.
 You can also try to implement it yourself, if you wish, in which case I will give you the following hint to get started: if you want to load in a list of source files, you'll have to capture the environment, and then map over the files and load them into that